top of page

 • If you advertise all books in a series and they have different royalties paid out — it will be just as mentioned, but instead of one book, we’ll take the weighted average of all books in the series.

 • Default setting (1).
 For advertising standalones or all books in series.
-This will tell us to aim for break even between your ad costs and your ad revenue as seen on the dashboard.
+This will tell us to aim for break even between your ad costs and your immediate ad revenue as seen on the dashboard.

 Find below a few different examples of what was discussed, along with how it would affect the Adjusted Revenue and the Estimated ACOR: